-- 1. Adoption of audited financial statements (including audited consolidated financial statements) for the year ended 30th June, 2023 and the Directors' and Auditors' Report (Ordinary Resolution) - 2.
+- 1. Adoption of audited financial statements (including audited consolidated financial statements) for the year ended 30th June, 2024 and the Directors' and Auditors' Report (Ordinary Resolution) - 2.
 Confirmation of payment of interim dividend and declaration of final dividend (Ordinary Resolution) - 3.
-Re-appointment of Mr. James Davidson as Director of the Company, liable to retire by rotation (Ordinary Resolution) - 4.
+Re-appointment of Mr. Jose Maria Hurtado as Director of the Company, liable to retire by rotation (Ordinary Resolution) - 4.
+Approval of related party transactions (Ordinary Resolution) - 5.
+Approval of related party transactions (Ordinary Resolution) - 6.
 Approval of related party transactions (Ordinary Resolution)

-Signed this day of 2023
+Signed this day of 2024

 Signature of shareholder :

-Signature of Proxy holder(s)
+Signature of Proxy holder(s) :